cybertec-postgresql/pgwatch2/README.md

 By default also the Docker component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
 If this is not wanted set the PW2_WEBNOCOMPONENTLOGS env. variable.

-### Different Web UI "DB types" explained
+### Different "DB types" explained

 * postgres - connect data to a single to-be-monitored DB needs to be specified.
-If "DB name" field is left empty, then as a one time operation, all non-template DB names are fetched, prefixed with "Unique name" field value and added to monitoring (if not already monitored).
+When using the Web UI and "DB name" field is left empty, then as a one time operation, all non-template DB names are fetched, prefixed with "Unique name" field value and added to monitoring (if not already monitored).
 Internally monitoring always happens "per DB" not "per cluster".
-* pg-continuous-discovery - connect data to a Postgres cluster (w/o a DB name) needs to be specified and then the metrics daemon will periodically scan the cluster (connecting to the "template1" database, which is expected to exist) and add any found and not yet monitored  DBs to monitoring.
+* postgres-continuous-discovery - connect data to a Postgres cluster (w/o a DB name) needs to be specified and then the metrics daemon will periodically scan the cluster (connecting to the "template1" database, which is expected to exist) and add any found and not yet monitored  DBs to monitoring.
 In this mode it's also possible to specify regular expressions to include/exclude some database names.